Approach. The trail down had 2 fixed lines that he...

 The mapquest map IS the Twin Coves peninsula.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Twin Coves:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Twin Coves:

 Featured Route For Twin Coves